ctesta01/ctesta01.github.io/_posts/2017-03-17-Math-Resources.md

     creditlink: https://commons.wikimedia.org/wiki/File:A_150x150_Ulam_spiral_of_dots_with_varying_widths.svg
 ---

-I am writing here to invite you to enjoy mathematics with me.
-The following are many links and resources which
-I have found useful as well as inspiring.
+I am writing here to encourage you to enjoy mathematics, to appreciate its beauty, and recognize its incredible potential in application.
+The following are many links and resources which I have found useful as well as inspiring.
-Subjects which have such profundity and beauty are few and far between, and to miss out
+Subjects which have the same profundity and beauty as mathematics are few and far between, and to allow others to miss out on the humbling and world-expanding experiences available in the world of mathematics would be a regret of mine for a long time to come.

 - "God may not play dice with the universe, but something strange is going on with the prime numbers." -Carl Pomerance